boostercloud/booster/docs/chapters/04_features.md

 ### Checking when a valid user can perform a specific actions (Authentication)

-Every Command and ReadModel in Booster has an `authorize` policy that tells Booster who can use or access it.
-Booster follows a whitelisting approach, so all read models and commands are inaccessible by default when this policy is not set.
-It accepts one of the following options:
+Every Command and ReadModel in Booster has an `authorize` policy that tells Booster who can access it.
+Booster authorization follows a whitelisting approach, so all read models and commands are inaccessible by default unless you define a different behavior.
+The `authorize` parameter accepts one of the following options:

 - `'all'`: The command or read-model is explicitly public: any user, both authenticated and anonymous, can access it.
 - An array of authorized roles `[Role1, Role2, ...]`: This means that only those authenticated users that have any of the roles listed there are authorized to execute the command.
-- An authorizer function that matches the type `CommandAuthorizer` for commands or `ReadModelAuthorizer` for read models.
+- An authorizer function that matches the `CommandAuthorizer` interface for commands or the `ReadModelAuthorizer` interface for read models.

-#### Public commands and read models
+#### `authorize: 'all'`: Making commands and read models public

 Setting the option `authorize: all` in a command or read model will make it publicly accessible to anyone that has access to the graphql endpoint.
 For example, the following command can be executed by anyone, even if they don't provide a valid JWT token: